 Note: For the purposes of the Massachusetts SARA applications, institutional applicants should prepare draft direct disclosure templates, as well as general disclosure webpages, for submission as attachments to the Massachusetts SARA institutional applications.

 Please also keep in mind that some states have additional legal and regulatory requirements for courses or programs that customarily lead to professional licensure that are not superseded by an institution’s participation in Massachusetts SARA.
 In some states, Massachusetts SARA institutions will still need additional approvals from governmental licensing entities outside of Massachusetts prior to offering courses or programs to students located outside of Massachusetts.
 Institutions are urged to reach out to other states’ licensing entities prior to offering courses or programs that customarily lead to professional licensure to students located outside of Massachusetts to avoid any disruptions in delivery of distance (online) education to out-of-state students enrolled pursuant to participation in Massachusetts SARA.

 NC-SARA has additional information regarding professional licensure here:

 These checklists provide a list of the documents required for submission of the Massachusetts SARA Initial/Renewal applications—they can be used as a tool to assemble institutional materials prior to uploading the application.

-Note: all application materials should be submitted via the online application.
+Note: all application materials must be submitted via the online applications instead of using NC-SARA’s PDF application forms.
 Please do not mail Massachusetts SARA institutional applications to the DHE.